pglen/pyguicom/README.md

  There is a lot more ...

- These classes act a simplification of PyGtk classes.
+ These classes act a simplification of the PyGtk (PyGobject) classes.

  For instance the Label takes a constructor, and feeds the arguments as one would expect.
 Like this: